-- Even more awesome this is the ONLY Batman film of the 80s/90s to get "2 thumbs up", yes that's right, this animated Batman film is the only Batman film that Roger Ebert liked until The Dark Knight Trilogy.note Gene Siskel liked the first three, and hated Batman and Robin, and he said MOTP was just below the first in terms of quality
+- Even more awesome this is the only Batman film of the 80s/90s to get "2 thumbs up."
+Yes, that's right, this animated Batman film is the only Batman film that Roger Ebert liked until The Dark Knight Trilogy.note

-Mark Hamill says that this movie was where he truly developed his repertoire of Joker laughs.
-A collection he used for nearly 20 years before stepping down from the role.
+- Mark Hamill says that this movie was where he truly developed his repertoire of Joker laughs, a collection he used since.